lawrenceagles/nodejs-in-action/chapter33-creational-design-patterns/README.md

 As a last note, the chapter will describe in detail the traditional patterns, but will also describe some *less traditional* design patterns born within JavaScript ecosystem itself.

 We'll tackle:
-+ *Factory* pattern &mdash; allows us to encapsulate the creation of an object within a function.
++ **Factory** pattern &mdash; allows us to encapsulate the creation of an object within a function.
-+ *Revealing Constructor* pattern &mdash; allows us to expose private object properties and methods only during the object's creation.
++ **Revealing Constructor** pattern &mdash; allows us to expose private object properties and methods only during the object's creation.
-+ *Builder* pattern &mdash; simplifies the creation of complex objects.
++ **Builder** pattern &mdash; simplifies the creation of complex objects.
-+ *Singleton* pattern &mdash; TBD
++ **Singleton** pattern &mdash; which enfornces the presence of only one instance of a class and centralizes its access
-+ *Dependency Injection* &mdash; helps us with the wiring of the modules of an application
++ **Dependency Injection** &mdash; helps us with the wiring of the modules of an application

 ### Factory
 The **Factory** patterns allows you to encapsulate the creation of an object within a function.